 The Seattle Public Library is definitely a unique library experience.
-This 8-story building has colorful hallways, interesting viewpoints, and a contemporary structure that will surely make it to the top of your list of free things to do in Seattle.
+This 8-story building has colorful hallways, interesting viewpoints, and a contemporary structure that will surely make it to the top of your list of fun things to do in Seattle for free.
 Visiting this library won’t take you an hour if you’re not planning to get something.
 In fact, half an hour is even more than enough to take a few snaps here and there of its interesting architecture.

 16. Get your sails up at the Center for Wooden Boats

 The Center for Wooden Boats is a hub for sailing enthusiasts.
 The center contains a collection of non-motorized wooden boats that are available to the public for free.
 There’s also a public sail every Sunday morning where volunteers take passengers for a 1-hour ride at Lake Union.
 This event happens all year round, rain or shine, and for free!
 However, due to a limited number of volunteers and sailboats, slots for this ride are in a first-come, first-serve basis on-site or via online reservation.

 Got a lot of free time?
 Why don’t you play around hunting for weird sightings around Seattle?
 Would you believe these weird sightings are actually very interesting for your ‘gram feed?
 There’s the Fremont Troll, a bike stuck in the middle of a tree, the gum wall, the wall of death, a gigantic pair of boots, and so much more to hunt.
 There’s also the giant coffee pot which is actually a pretty cool dive bar and restaurant with live music, karaoke, and cheap food and beer.

 18. Take your kids to free spray parks and wading pools